-The default username and password are: remote/remote.
-These will be changed on first login.
+The default username and password are: admin/admin.
+These will be changed on the first login.
+The same username and password are used for both the remote web admin and irlpvcon suite.

-If you lose the remote user password for the remote web administrator, it can be reset by entering the following command as the root user:
+If you lose the admin user password for the remote web administrator or irlpvcon, it can be removed by entering the command as the root user: